 Debris Build Up

-When damage occurs to your pipes, whether they’re cracked, ruptured, or simply broken, backups and clogs are a normal effect.
+When damage occurs to your pipes, whether they’re cracked, ruptured, broken, or corroded from old age, backups and clogs are a normal effect.
 This damage must be repaired by a professional plumber right away.
-Some of the common types of pipe damage that can cause a blockage in your system include:

 You should always consider the placement of your plumbing when planting new shrubbery or trees.
-Regardless of how old your pipes are, any roots looking for water will latch onto your pipe and grow into it over some time.
-When the root expands, it will lead to slow moving drains and an inefficient system.
+Regardless of your pipes' age, any roots looking for water will latch onto your pipe and grow into it over time.
+When the root expands, it will lead to slow-moving drains and an inefficient system.